 As you might have noticed, Dymo is a huge player in the label maker industry.
 This is our third Dymo printer and it’s, by far, the most advanced yet.
 The first thing you’ll notice about it is that it’s not a handheld label maker.
 Instead, this machine sits on your desk, like a normal printer, and you control it from your computer.
 That’s because it’s designed for much more heavy-duty printing.
 You can print up to 71 labels a minute, which makes it perfect for busy offices that need a lot of address and shipping labels.

 Having said that, DYMO LabelWriter 450 Turbo Thermal Label Printer is not just a shipping label printer.
-It can handle name badges, file folder, barcode labels, and more.
+It can handle name badges, file folders, barcode labels, and more.
 Plus, all of the labels are high-quality and consistent.
 Like with all Dymo label printers, it uses thermal printing technology instead of ink.
 This cuts out the need for replacing expensive ink and toner cartridges.
 Basically, once you’ve paid for the printer, all that you need to replace are the labels.

 Prints up to 71 labels per minute